Large deviation bounds for the Airy point process: Proof of large deviation bounds for the Airy point process

 \subsection{Proof of Theorem \ref{Main2}}

-In this part, we first lay out a few lemmas and then finish the proof of Theorem \ref{Main2}.
-We first introduce some definitions related to GUE ($\beta$ ensemble for $\beta=2$).
-The scaling is the same as in Sect.\ref{Sect.3}.
+In this subsection, we give the proof of Theorem \ref{Main2}.
+We start by introducing some definitions related to the GUE (which corresponds to the Gaussian $\beta$-ensemble with $\beta=2$).
+Throughout this section, we assume that $k,n\in\mathbb{N}_{+}$, and denote $\Delta:=\{(x,x):x\in\mathbb{R}\}$.